quixio/quix-docs/docs/create/fork-project.md

     05:18 So if I go into here, I can get the, the.
 URL for this and just copy that and then go back to here and put this in here like that.

-    05:36 Then Quicks gives you.
-And a public an SSH public key, which we're going to need to use to allow Quicks to connect to our GitHub account.
+    05:36 Then Quix gives you.
+And a public an SSH public key, which we're going to need to use to allow Quix to connect to our GitHub account.

     05:50 So I copy that to the clipboard and then I'm going to do.
 Is go back to my get accounts.
 I'll go into settings and then SSH keys, create a new SSH key called computer vision.